qgis/QGIS-Documentation/source/docs/training_manual/processing/john_snow.rst

 .. image:: img/john_snow/pointsinpolytable.png

 Another good way of visualizing the dependence of each point in the ``Cholera_deaths`` layer with a point in the ``Pumps`` layer is to draw a line to the closest one.
-This can be done with the *Distance to closest hub* tool, and using the configuration shown next.
+This can be done with the *Distance to nearest hub* tool, and using the configuration shown next.

 .. image:: img/john_snow/nearest.png